oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ## Claims transcription

+Claims transcription is motivated by the need to propagate user and client identities, and potentially other information, across different trust domains when a request traverses multiple protected resources.
+This ensures that each resource knows on whose behalf the request is being made, what authorization is granted, and potentially which other resources were previously involved.

 Authorization servers MAY transcribe claims when either producing JWT authorization grants in the token exchange flow or access tokens in the assertion flow.
 Transcription of claims may be required for the following reasons:

 * **Transcribing the subject identifier**: The subject identifier can differ between the parties involved.
 For example, a user is identified in trust domain A as "johndoe@a.org" but in trust domain B they are identified as "doe.john@b.org".
 The mapping from one identifier to the other MAY either happen in the token exchange step and the updated identifier is reflected in the returned JWT authorization grant or in the assertion step where the updated identifier would be reflected in the access token.
 To support this both authorization servers MAY add, change or remove claims as described above.